 The signing will take place on Friday, August 15th at 7:00 PM.
 If you're not able to make it, we are happy to have a copy personalized for you.

 While supplies last, Browseabout is handing out copies of The Miseducation of Cameron Post to interested teens.
 After this title was removed from the summer reading list for incoming freshman at Cape Henlopen High School, we partnered with AfterEllen.com to make this happen.

 Set in rural Montana in the early 1990s, emily m. danforth’s The Miseducation of Cameron Post is a powerful and widely acclaimed YA coming-of-age novel in the tradition of the classic Annie on My Mind.

 Cameron Post feels a mix of guilt and relief when her parents die in a car accident.
 Their deaths mean they will never learn the truth she eventually comes to—that she's gay.
 Orphaned, Cameron comes to live with her old-fashioned grandmother and ultraconservative aunt Ruth.
 There she falls in love with her best friend, a beautiful cowgirl.
 When she’s eventually outed, her aunt sends her to God’s Promise, a religious conversion camp that is supposed to “cure” her homosexuality.
 At the camp, Cameron comes face to face with the cost of denying her true identity.

 The Miseducation of Cameron Post is a stunning and provocative literary debut that was a finalist for the YALSA Morris Award and was named to numerous “best” lists.

 Interested teens may come and pick up a copy for free, courtesy of generous donors, both from our community and across the nation.
+Those who have read the book are also invited to enter this essay contest.
 If you are interested in donating a copy, call the store at 302-226-2665.

 View your shopping cart.